 You may want to start with young clients who'll grow with you, or only focus on Retirees.
 You may want customers who are already beyond a certain point (e.g. already graduated, or who are already marketing online) or you may want to guide those with no clue what they want next.
 If you sell jewellery, you may focus on dating and engaged persons, or those with a special birthday coming up.
 A hide-away resort may attract honeymooners.

-A bra fitting service may interest the ladies whereas a boxing app may excite the guys (in general!
-LOL!).
+A bra fitting service may interest the ladies whereas a boxing app may excite the guys (in general!).
 Today, many services and products are gender-blind, because the power of networking and referral is sought.
 It is also useful to watch over time if your brand naturally attracts more of one sex over another, which can inform subsequent marketing efforts.

 If you specialise in traditional Xhosa weddings, it will be senseless to market to everyone else.
 Past-life regression therapy will clearly be wasted on devout Christians who do not believe in reincarnation.
 If you want to market to the youth, you'd better have a social media strategy.
 Your Carnivore Restaurant will at most get a smirk from vegetarians and vegans.
 To get into a particularly tight old-boys club, or restrictive socio-political group, however, you may need to meet someone on the inside!